medic/rdt-capture/README.md

 [Link](readme_assets/api_imageprocessor.md) for `ImageProcessor.java`

 # Attribution
 Developers are allowed to use RDTScan as they please provided that they abide by the project's license: [BSD-3-Clause](LICENSE).
 However, we would greatly appreciate attribution where possible.
-For example, any conference or journal publications that result from a tool built with our library should cite the following paper:
+For example, any conference or journal publications that result from a tool built with our library should cite the following papers:

-**Note:** This publication has been accepted to the [ICTD 2020 conference](https://ictd2020.org/), but is pending publication.
-A pre-print version of the paper will be made available shortly.

-### BibTex
+### BibTeX
 ```
 @article{park2021design,
   title={The Design and Evaluation of a Mobile System for Rapid Diagnostic Test Interpretation},